Ola-raji/Highly-Available-Three-Tier-Web-Architecture-on-AWS/README.md

 ---
 ### Project Limitations
 - This project was built within AWS Free Tier constraints and is scoped for a lab environment rather than a production deployment.
-As a result, a number of deliberate trade-offs were made.
+As a result, a number of deliberate trade-offs had to be made.

-- Only one NAT Gateway is deployed in us-east-1a, a production setup would add a second in us-east-1b to eliminate the single point of failure for private subnet egress.
+- Only one NAT Gateway is deployed in us-east-1a as a result of resource constraints, a production setup would add a second in us-east-1b to eliminate the single point of failure for private subnet egress.

 - RDS runs in Single-AZ mode with 1-day backup retention; Multi-AZ is disabled to stay within free tier, though the DB subnet group already spans both AZs and can be upgraded with a single configuration change.